alexec/www.alexecollins.com/source/2014-03-09-first-steps-with-docker.html.md

 	docker run -i -P a3e6a912822c

 Note the `-P` option, that creates the port forwards from the host OS to the container.
 Which port is it?
 It's not the exposed port (8080) as you might expect.
-Docker chooses a port for you, and you can see which port it is:
+Docker chooses a random port for you, and you can see which port it is:

 	$ docker ps
 	CONTAINER ID        IMAGE               COMMAND                CREATED             STATUS              PORTS                     NAMES